What a Jim Crow-era asylum can teach us about mental health today

 "This was about getting access to free Black labor," she says.
 "In the hospital records ... what you often see was a lot more commentary about the labor and the amount of products that patients could produce than you would see about mental health care outcomes, which, I think, tells you a lot about a facility's priority."

-By the end of the 20th century, Crownsville Hospital had integrated its patient population.
+By mid 20th century, Crownsville Hospital had integrated its patient population.
 Hylton says the institution faded in prominence, as prisons and jails began housing more of the country's mentally ill.
 Though the facility closed in 2004, Hylton says the story of Crownsville connects directly to the current mental health care system — and specifically the stigma around mental health that exists within the Black community.

 Interview highlights